gleam-lang/website/_posts/2022-12-16-developer-survey-2022-results.md

 </style>

 The results are in for the first ever Gleam Developer Survey!
-Over the month-and-a-bit the survey was open we had 211 entries!
+Over the month-and-a-bit the survey was open we had a total of 211 entries!
 Thank you to everyone who took part! 💖

 The survey was a [Gleam web application][src] with both the frontend and the backend written in Gleam.
 It was deployed to [Fly.io](https://fly.io) and wrote